Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

 In this section, we introduce the procedure of selecting the research papers included in our analysis.
-Among over 250M papers in the OpenAlex dataset~\cite{openalex}, we select 109,808,111 research papers published in journals and conferences spanning from 1980 to 2024 and filter out those with incomplete titles or abstracts.
+In this paper, we conduct our major analyses based on OpenAlex~\supercite{openalex}.
+OpenAlex is a scientific research database built upon the foundation of the Microsoft Academic Graph (MAG)~\supercite{mag,oag}.
+Supported by non-profit organizations, OpenAlex is continuously updated, providing a sustainable global resource for research information.
+As of March 2025, OpenAlex contains 265.7M research papers, along with related data about citation, author, institution, etc. Among the massive quantity of papers in the OpenAlex dataset, we select 66,117,158 English research papers published in journals and conferences spanning from 1980 to 2025 and filter out those with incomplete titles or abstracts.
 We identify the scientific discipline each paper belongs to utilizing the topics contained in OpenAlex, which are extracted using a natural language processing approach that annotates titles and abstracts with Wikipedia article titles as topics sharing textual similarity.
 In the raw dataset, these topics form a hierarchical structure and each paper is associated with several.
-Adopting the 19 basic scientific disciplines in the Microsoft Academic Graph (MAG)~\cite{mag,oag}, i.e., art, biology, business, chemistry, computer science, economics, engineering, environmental science, geography, geology, history, materials science, mathematics, medicine, philosophy, physics, political science, psychology, and sociology, we trace along the hierarchy to determine to which disciplines each topic belongs.
+Adopting the 19 basic scientific disciplines in the Microsoft Academic Graph (MAG)~\supercite{mag,oag}, i.e., art, biology, business, chemistry, computer science, economics, engineering, environmental science, geography, geology, history, materials science, mathematics, medicine, philosophy, physics, political science, psychology, and sociology, we trace along the hierarchy to determine to which disciplines each topic belongs.
 We note that because the original topics of one paper may be retraced to different topics, the scientific discipline of each paper may not be unique.
-In other words, one paper may span two or more academic disciplines, e.g., chemistry and biology, which reflects the common phenomena of borderline or interdisciplinary research~\cite{porter2009science}.
+In other words, one paper may span two or more academic disciplines, e.g., chemistry and biology, which reflects the common phenomena of borderline or interdisciplinary research~\supercite{porter2009science}.